Reproducible-Science-Curriculum/bosc2015/BOSC2015-abstract-ReprSciCurriculum.md

 Verifiability and reproducibility are among the cornerstones of the scientific process.
 They are what allows scientists to "stand on the shoulder of giants".
-Maintaining reproducibility requires that all data management, analysis, and visualization steps behing the results presented in a paper are documented and available in full detail.
+Maintaining reproducibility requires that all data management, analysis, and visualization steps behind the results presented in a paper are documented and available in full detail.
 Reproducibility here means that someone else should either be able to obtain the same results given all the documented inputs and